ffissore/presentz.js/README.md

 Presentz.js is a javascript library for synchronizing videos and slides.

+## Dependencies quick reference (skip if you are still not using presentz.js but just reading this README)

+Depending on which video and slide sources you are using, you need zero to a couple of additional js libraries

+- [SWFObject](https://code.google.com/p/swfobject/): if your slides are made with flash or if they are hosted on slideshare
+- [Froogaloop](http://developer.vimeo.com/player/js-api): if your video is on Vimeo
+- [Mediaelementjs](http://mediaelementjs.com/): if your host your video files on your own.
+There are also .css files and images to setup a good looking player, so using medialementjs requires some additional work effort.
+- [Youtube IFrame API](https://developers.google.com/youtube/iframe_api_reference): if your videos are on youtube

 ## A JSON file

 Presentz.js starts with a presentation, a json object whose structure is